brianhopkins88/bhp-console/docs/BHP Management Console Architecture.md

 ### 3.1 Architecture style
 - Modular monolith (initial) with a dedicated Agent Runtime and Tool Gateway.
 - Background job system for scheduled and long-running agent sessions.
-- Database + photo storage + optional vector store for semantic retrieval.
+- Database + photo storage for authoritative records, with pgvector for semantic retrieval and agent memory.
 - AI pipelines for image tagging and site generation with versioned outputs.

 ### 3.2 System context